Beat98/LHZ_QAOA_PPO/README.md

 ## Description

 Implementation of gate sequence optimization on parity architectures with the Proximal Policy Optimization (PPO) algorithm.
-There are three gate pools available or optimization.
-For more information about the theory please refer to my thesis "Machine Learning enhanced Quantum Optimization on Parity architectures", which is included in the order "docs".
+There are three gate pools available for optimization.
+For more information about the theory please refer to my thesis "Machine Learning enhanced Quantum Optimization on Parity architectures", which is included in the folder "docs".

 ## Getting Started